syndesisio/fuse-online-install/README.md

 The route under which Fuse Ignite can be reached will be calculated by default with some heuristics.
 When this should fail or when you want to be more specific you can specify the route explicitly with `--route`.

-One specific feature needs also some additional configuration: For enabling a link to an integration's runtime log in "Activity" tab, the URL to the OpenShift console must be provided with `--console`

 ### Example

 The simplest way to install Fuse Ignite with an autodected route an no log URL enabled is